jarun/ddgr/README.md

 #### Running standalone

-`ddgr` is a standalone executable.
+`ddgr` is a standalone executable (if you have the `requests` library installed).
 From the containing directory:

     $ ./ddgr